hassiweb/FractionalDelayFilter.jl/README.md

-# FractionalDelayFilter.jl - A Julia package of the fractional delay filter using the Lagrange interpolation with modified Farrow structures
+# FractionalDelayFilter.jl - A Julia package of a fractional delay filter using the Lagrange interpolation with modified Farrow structures

 ## Usage